• Skip to main content

 3. Try the magnet trick

-Covering the lock opening with a magnet will surely prevent moisture from entering the lock mechanism keeping the lock internals dry and resistant to freezing.
-All you have to do to open your lock is to remove the magnet and use your key.
+Covering the lock opening with a magnet is an effective door lock maintenance tip that prevents moisture from entering the lock mechanism.
+This keeps the lock internals dry and resistant to freezing.
+To access your lock, simply remove the magnet and use your key.

 4. The petroleum jelly trick

-Petroleum jelly, also known as Vaseline, is also a lubricant and can prevent moisture from getting into the lock.
+Petroleum jelly, also known as Vaseline, is also a lubricant and can prevent moisture from getting into the lock, making it an excellent choice for door lock maintenance.

 To use this trick, all you have to do is to smear some of the jellies on your key.
 Then insert it into the lock and twist it gradually around the inner lock mechanism.
 Do this three times a week during the winter to ensure the lock remains lubricated and moisture-free.